almirAlitovic/almirAlitovic/README.md

 ## 🔹 How to Explore

-- All repositories are **public** for educational and portfolio purposes.
+- Listed repositories are **public** for educational and portfolio purposes.
-- You can **view code, clone, or fork** to experiment with the setups.
 - Projects demonstrate **hands-on DevOps skills**, including CI/CD automation, container orchestration, monitoring, and infrastructure-as-code.

 ---